founderlab/frameworkstein/packages/fl-auth-react/readme.md

     // Ensure that the auth reducer from fl-auth-redux is in place

-    import {login, register} from 'fl-auth-redux'
-    import {LoginForm, RegisterForm} from 'fl-auth-react'
+    import { login, register } from 'fl-auth-redux' import { LoginForm, RegisterForm } from 'fl-auth-react'

     ...
     @connect(state => {auth: state.auth}, {login, register})